VisakanMathy/Optimisation-of-Dishwasher/README.md

 ## Sub system 1 - Piping

-This system is to optimise the pipe size, diameter and layout for teh water distribution within the dishwasher.
+This system is to optimise the pipe size, diameter and layout for the water distribution within the dishwasher.
 Contained in the Subsystem1 folder is another MATLAB document [Best_pipe_Cross_section.m](Subsystem1/Best_pipe_Cross_section.m) which shows and proves that a circle is the optimum shape for a pipe cross section.

 ### How to run